© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa and medieval settlement remains immediately north of Ewefields Farm is a scheduled monument protected by Historic England under reference 1020933.
 View the official record →

-The Roman villa and medieval settlement remains immediately north of Ewefields Farm is a scheduled ancient monument in Warwickshire comprising archaeological deposits from two distinct periods of occupation.
+Roman villa and medieval settlement remains immediately north of Ewefields Farm is a multi-period archaeological site in Warwickshire containing evidence of Roman and medieval occupation.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020933.

 Roman villa and medieval settlement remains immediately north of Ewefields Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020933.